chaidamu519/Udacity_SDC_NanoDegree_Term1_Project3/README.md

 * Counter Clockwise: center lane driving (2 laps), recovering from the left and right sides of the road (2 laps), focusing on driving  around curves (2 laps).

+The data distribution is shown as the following:
+[image1]: ./master/Model1/distribution.png

 #### 2. Training Data

 I used the all the images obtained from center, left and right cameras.
 A correction factor is added on the steering angles of the left and right cameras.
 The correction factor is tuned as a hyperparameter during training.